AI literacy meets classroom reality. Join us 7/15 with Digital Promise 🧡 RSVP

 Back to School 2026

 Your students aren't just asking how to use AI.
 They're asking whether to trust it, who owns what it makes, and what it actually knows.
-Those questions belong in your classroom—and now you have a way to teach them.
+Those questions belong in your classroom.
+BrainPOP's AI Literacy Collection gives you a way to teach them.

 AI is already everywhere your students are